 On November 13, 2004, the Constitutional Tribunal abolished the requirement for pre-payment of income tax (Anticipo Adicional del Impuesto a la Renta, AAIR).
 To cover the resulting gap in revenues, the government (with the support of Congress) created a temporary tax over companies' net assets, called ITAN (Impuesto Temporal a los Activos Netos).

 Under ITAN, the government assesses a tax of 0.6% on the net assets of companies that have assets valued at S/.
 5 million or higher.
-The government estimates the collection of ITAN for 2005 will be US\$300 million (0.4% of GDP).
+The government estimates the collection of ITAN for 2005 will be US\$329 million (0.4% of GDP).
+As of September 30, 2005, the collection of ITAN reached US\$226 million, in line with official estimates.

 In January 2005, the government reduced the FTT (Financial services Transaction Tax) rate to 0.08% from 0.10% in 2004.
-The government collected US\$200 million in FTT in 2004 and expects a similar level of collection for 2005.
+The government collected US\$200 million in FTT in 2004 and estimates the collection for 2005 will be approximately US\$213 million.
 The impact of the reduction of the rate will be offset by an increase in the number of months over which the tax will be collected (in 2004 the tax was collected for only 10 months).
 The law currently states that the FTT rate will be reduced to 0.06% in 2006 and eliminated in 2007.

-On December 2004, the Special Payroll Tax (IES, Impuesto Extraordinario de Solidaridad) was eliminated.
+In December 2004, the Special Payroll Tax (IES, Impuesto Extraordinario de Solidaridad) was eliminated.
 The government collected US\$140 million under this tax in 2004, or 0.2% of GDP.
 This tax was controversial in Peru because it had unintended negative effects on the creation of formal employment.
-The government expects a moderate increase in competitiveness of national firms as a result of the elimination of this tax and a rise in formal employment.
+Partially due to the elimination of this tax, formal employment (employment at companies with at least 50 workers) increased by 5.5% during the period from January to August 2005.
+Private consumption increased by 4.2% and disposable income increased by 5.3% in the first half of 2005.

 In 2004, the average tax burden rose to 13.3% from 13.0% of GDP in 2003.
 The result is mainly explained by the introduction of FTT (0.2% of GDP), the dynamics of the non-primary sector of the economy and the rise in international trade.
 The last two factors contributed an increase in tax of around 0.3% of GDP.
-The increase in tax was offset by other factors, such as a decrease in selective consumption tax (ISC) collected.
+The increase in tax was offset by other factors, such as a decrease in excise tax collected.